SRP Water Operations Remain Resilient, Expected to be Less Impacted by Climate Change

 Not only have water conservation and efficient water delivery practices reduced the use of water in the Valley over the last 30 years despite booming growth that has made the Phoenix area the nation’s fifth-largest metropolis, but new research shows that there will be an adequate amount of water and room for growth even with a changing climate.

 SRP provides water to about half of the Valley's residents.
-The total SRP reservoir system is about 67 percent full.
+Due to a productive winter, the total SRP reservoir system is in very good shape.

-Looking ahead, Roberts said SRP is working with partners to address and prepare for climate change.
+Looking ahead, SRP is working with partners to address and prepare for climate change.
 Some of the key findings are:

 • Research shows SRP’s water system is less sensitive to climate change.
 Research suggests that the Salt River system is less sensitive to a warming climate.
 This finding is supported in research done at the university level by Arizona State University and the University of Arizona, as well as other research institutions (e.g., Agricultural Research Service-U.S. Department of Agriculture and The Nature Conservancy).
 The U.S. Bureau of Reclamation has recently published similar research results.
 Runoff from winter precipitation on the Salt River system occurs in the late winter/early spring when sun angles are lower and temperatures are not as warm compared to the upper Colorado River Basin, which experiences runoff much later in the year when sun angles are higher and temperatures are warmer.
 Consequently, reductions in streamflow to the SRP water supplies are expected to be much less compared to the upper Colorado River system.